Jemurai/policy/policies/Privacy_Policy.md

 At {{company_name}} we work hard not to collect information we don't explicitly need and avoid integrating tools that collect data in unsolicited ways.

-During the course of online interactions, it is customary to collect information that your web browser provides including:
+During the course of online interactions with our website (Site), it is customary to collect information that your web browser provides including:

 * IP Address
 * Web Browser